 The movement, which is sometimes called “Late Baroque,” was originally referred to as “style rocaille” and defined the exuberant decorations created in response to the self-glorifying “Style Louis XIV,” a style which was used extensively used at the Palace of Versailles.

-After engulfing France, the style became an art movement that quickly spread to other parts of Europe, including northern Italy, Austria, southern Germany, many parts of Central Europe, and even Russia.
+After engulfing France in design, architecture, and painting, the style became an art movement that quickly spread to other parts of Europe, including northern Italy, Austria, southern Germany, many parts of Central Europe, and even Russia.

 So who were the most famous Rococo artists?